-St. James the Great was one of the Twelve Apostles of Jesus Christ.
+St James the Great was one of the Twelve Apostles of Jesus Christ.
 Also called James the Elder, he was the first apostle to become a martyr and the only one whose martyrdom was recorded in the New Testament.
 Son of Zebedee and Salome and brother of John the Apostle, Saint James the Great is the Patron of Pilgrims and Laborers.
 He is also known as the Patron Saint of Spain, having earned the Spanish title Santiago Matamoros which means “Saint James the Moor-slayer”.
+As you may expect Saint James is also the Patron Saint of Pilgrims.
 See here for more on the history of the Camino de Santiago.

 Not much is known about the early life of Saint James the Greater.
 He was probably born somewhere in Bethsaida or Capernaum, where his father Zebedee lived.
 His parents appear to have had good social standing.
 Zebedee was a fisherman at the Sea of Galilee located south of Capernaum, and had a few boatmen and hired men as servants.
 Salome, the wife of Zebedee and mother of James the Great, was thought by Zahn to have been the daughter of a priest.